aedawes/Todo/README.md

 These instructions will set up the backend example for your project.
 Once the server is up and running, you should be able to connect to the backend on http://localhost:8080 (or another port if you choose to change it) and test your project's endpoints once you code them.

+This required node.js to be installed on your device.
+Installing this is just a google away but is different depending which machine you have.

 1. Navigate into the backend folder: ```cd backend```
 2. Install the dependencies: ```npm install```
 3. If you want to run your backend on a port other than 8080, open the index.js file and edit the port number on the following line: